Charles2029/Front-end-Note/function/README.md

 # function

 Instead of defining a separate logKey() function, you can pass an anonymous function into addEventListener():
+## If you want code , please keep going on
 Instead of defining a separate logKey() function, you can pass an anonymous function into addEventListener();
 textBox.addEventListener("keydown", function (event) {